google/chromeos-filesystems/s3fs/readme.md

 $ git clone https://github.com/google/chromeos-filesystems
 $ cd chromeos-filesystems/s3fs
 $ make install
-$ make libs
+$ make grunt
 ```

 This will install all the dependencies.
-You can then run `make zip` to bundle the extension up into a ZIP archive, or `make build` to package it into a `.crx` Chrome extension file.
+You can then run `make zip` to bundle the extension up into a ZIP archive.

 ## Installing

-To access it from a locally running instance of ChromiumOS for testing, copy it into your downloads folder.
-This is accessible from within the ChromiumOS file browser.
-On Linux the path is the `~/Downloads`, and the building and copying process can be completed in one step by running `make copy`.
-Then open the ChromiumOS file browser and the Chromium extensions page (at `chrome://extensions`), and drag s3fs.crx across to install it.
+To access it from a locally running instance of ChromiumOS for testing, copy the extensions directory into your downloads folder.
+This is accessible from within the Chromium OS file browser.
+On Linux/OS X the path is the `~/Downloads`.
+Then open the Chromium extensions page (at `chrome://extensions`), and open the unpacked extension to install it.

+## Testing

+Run `grunt test` to run the unit test suite after following the build instructions.

 ## License